Sacking of Lawrence: Sack

-The "Old Sacramento" cannon captured by U.S. during the Mexican–American War in 1847 and taken to the Liberty Arsenal.
-The cannon was fired by proslavery forces during the Siege of Lawrence.
+The "Old Sacramento" cannon was captured by the U.S. during the Mexican–American War in 1847 and taken to the Liberty Arsenal.
+The cannon was fired by pro-slavery forces during the Sack of Lawrence.

 On May 21, 1856, Jones and Donalson neared the town.
 A large force was stationed on the high ground at Hogback Ridge, and a cannon was placed to cover and command the area.
 The house of Charles L. Robinson (later to become the first governor of Kansas) was taken over as Jones's headquarters.
 Every road to the town and on the opposite side of the river was guarded by Jones's men, to prevent the free-soilers from fleeing.
-A number of flags were flown by Jones's men, such as the state banners of Alabama and South Carolina, a flag with black and white stripes, and flags bearing pro-slavery, inflammatory inscriptions, such as "Southern Rights" and "Supremacy of the White Race").
+Several flags were flown by Jones's men, such as the state banners of Alabama and South Carolina, a flag with black and white stripes, and flags bearing pro-slavery, inflammatory inscriptions, such as "Southern Rights" and "Supremacy of the White Race").